maxduso/CD_identification/README.md

 This script is the result of a project focused on automating the process of identifying pits of a given shape and size in the ground Theses parameters are inputs of teh script, as well as a digital elevation model in which to find the pits.

 ## Data Configuration
 As this script is set up, it works with a local folder "data" inside of which are two subfolders "tif_folder" and "shapes".
-The script expects the input DEM to be held in the fif folder and will output th  final result to the shapes folder.
-Additionally, there is an intermediary otuput tif called "depth_sink_int.tif" that will be output tot eh tiff folder.
-This file is not important but may be usefull to visually analyse to give a sense of what features are being filtered for  in the parameterization stage.
+The script expects the input DEM to be held in the fif folder and will output final result to the shapes folder.
+Additionally, there is an intermediary output tif called "binary_image.tif" that will be output to the tiff folder.
+This file is not a main result but may be usefull for visual analysis to give a sense of what features are getting filtered out as a result of the following filtration step.

 ## Workflow
 ### Whitebox Tools (Depth Sink)
 Whitebox docs: https://www.whiteboxgeo.com/manual/wbt_book/preface.html

-It was found that hydological tools could be used for this purpose as cultural depressions can be though  of as sinks which are somewhat unique to a landscape as they have no outlet for water.
-This step in the analysis results in a raster output where pixel values represent the depth of that pixel below the top of a given pit.
-Though this depth information has potential to be usefull given a different methodology, the image was converted to binary where pixels were either 127(pits), or 0(non-pits).
+It was found that hydological toolsets have the functionality to find pits which are defined as low lying pixels grouping which have no outlet for water.
+This step in the analysis results in a raster output where pixel values represent the depth of that pixel below the top of a given pit (the lowest outlet for water).
+The image was then converted to binary where pixels were either 127(pits), or 0(non-pits) for ease of segmentation.
+Worth exploring may be the depth profiles of the pits in future, more advanced studies.

 ### Skimage Segementation
 scikit source: https://www.youtube.com/watch?v=qfUJHY3ku9k&list=PLHae9ggVvqPgyRQQOtENr6hK0m1UquGaG&index=57

 Skimage contains an image segemntation fucntion within its measure library where it splits an image into "labels".
 Essentially, instead of all pixells found within pits in the image having the same value (127) they now have values according to which pit they are found within.
 Skimage uses pixel connectivity rules to do this.

-Regionprops_table is then used to filter these labels based on their shape and size whic skimage also allow by caluclating label properties.
+Skimage's Regionprops_table is then used to filter these labels based on their shape and size which skimage also allow by caluclating label properties.

 `properties = ['label','area','eccentricity','perimeter']`